jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 "[The Original U.S. Supreme Court Judicial Database (nickname: ALLCOURT)](http://artsandsciences.sc.edu/poli/juri/sct.htm)" decades ago, and worked with the SCDB folks to help produce the modern version.
 Sadly, Harold passed away in 2017.

 So, regarding the SCDB: does it really meet the gold standard?
 I would certainly concede bronze or silver status perhaps, but not gold.
 And this is not because I think there's another, better, or more deserving database out there.
-I simply feel that the **Gold Standard** should be reserved for a database that is not only without peer, but also flawless.
-And at the moment, the SCDB is far from flawless.
+I simply feel that the **Gold Standard** should be reserved for a database that is not only without peer, but is also well-designed, well-maintained, rigorously audited, and open-source, embracing transparency and community participation, and continuing to evolve to solve old problems and new challenges.
+At the moment, SCDB has lots of room for improvement.

 ## Let Me Count The Ways